-Read through the following and discuss the listed questions with the youth.
-This session's material works really well as discussion-based.
+Read through the following and discuss the listed questions with group members.
+This session's material works really well as discussion-based; that is, that youth are giving each other advice on how to start conversations.
 Rely more on the discussion than the text below.